Skip to content

 cache_timeout

-The timeout for caching authentication data.
-Default is 300 seconds (5 minutes).
+The timeout in seconds for caching authentication data.

 cache_timeout = 10